jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ##Project admin privileges

-Project admins can do the tasks that project members can do, as well as these tasks:
+Project admins can do the tasks that project members can do as well as these tasks:
 * Invite others to join the project
 * Accept or decline when others request to join the project
 * Promote members to admins